Research Experience for Teachers

 Research: RET research projects will focus on the unique challenges of rural transportation systems with special attention paid to rural safety and operations, improving the longevity and overall utility of infrastructure, and improving communities through better mobility and access to services.

-Sample projects from the 2018 program include:
+Sample projects and curricula from past programs include:

-Rural Mobiliy, Safety, and Operations
+Rural Mobility, Safety, and Operations

 Bicycle and Pedestrian Transportation in Small Urban and Rural Communities